 Traverse Area District Library is excited to offer our patrons access to 3D printing technology.
 3D printers are housed and on display at the district’s main library in Traverse City, but patrons across the district are welcomed to use the service.
 Whether you want to design an object of your own or just want to print one of the over 1 million items with plans available online, the library is ready to help make your wish a reality.
 Please review the list of frequently asked questions below and click here to submit a job for printing, or email your file, or a link, to firstname.lastname@example.org.
-The library will soon be offering a series of classes on how to use our 3D printing service and how to design 3D objects of your own, so please stay tuned and let us know if you have any questions about this new service.
+Let us know if you have any questions about this new service.

 Frequently Asked Questions